MA, PhD, FRHistS

 - Member of History Faculty; occasional supervision of Part II dissertations and research

-I taught and directed studies in History in the College from 1965 to 2007.
-I continue to research and write now.
-My two most recent books have been Faith, Duty and the Power of Mind.
-The Cloughs and their Circle 1820-1960 (2006) and In Search of the New Woman: Middle Class Women and Work in Britain 1870-1914 (2015), both published by Cambridge University Press.
+Gill Sutherland taught and directed studies in History at Newnham 1965-2007 and continues to research and write.
+Her two most recent books have been Faith, Duty and the Power of Mind.
+The Cloughs and Their Circle 1820-1960 (2006) and In Search of the New Woman: Middle Class Women and Work in Britain 1870-1914 (2015), both published by CUP.